-Figure 1. % of HHs by reported gender of head of the HHs, by population group17 Figure 2. % of HHs reporting at least one member in a vulnerable age group, by population group 17 Figure 3.
-Main sources of income reported by HHs in the 30 days prior to data collection, by % of HHs per population group19 Figure 4.
-Evolution of the LBP rate (equivalent to 1 USD) during the data collection period (from 19 th October until 4 th December 2021)2 Figure 5.
-Category of income reported by HHs in the 30 days prior to data collection, by % of HHs per population group.
+Figure 1. % of HHs by reported gender of head of the HHs, by population group Figure 2. % of HHs reporting at least one member in a vulnerable age group, by population group 17 Figure 3.
+Main sources of income reported by HHs in the 30 days prior to data collection, by % of HHs per population group [,] Figure 4.
+Evolution of the LBP rate (equivalent to 1 USD) during the data collection period (from 19 th October until 4 th December 2021) Figure 5.
+Category of income reported by HHs in the 30 days prior to data collection, by % of HHs per population group

 Figure 6.
-Average % of HH expenditure in the 30 days prior to data collection, by type of expenditures, reported by HHs who answered expenditure-related questions Figure 7. % of HHs reporting their primary source of drinking water, by population groups Figure 8.
-Main coping strategies reported by HHs when facing issues related to hygiene items, if a by % of HHs per population group Figure 9.% of HHs reporting solid waste disposal, per population groups Figure 10.
-Most commonly reported shelter defects in current shelter, by % of assessed HHs per population group Figure 11. % of HHs reporting at least one member with a chronic illness at the time of data collections. by population group Figure 12.
-Main health facilities where HHs who needed to access health care in the 3 months price data collection reported seeking services, by population group Figure 13.
-Main barriers preventing access to health care when needed in the 3 months prior to da collection, by % of assessed HHs who needed to access health care per population group Figure 14.
-Main coping mechanisms reported by HHs to adjust to barriers to access medicines in t months prior to data collection, by % of HHs reporting having experienced barriers per population group 34 Figure 15.
-Main reported reasons for not seeking support, by % of HHs with negatively affected members who reported not seeking support per population groups 36 Figure 16.
-Main adaptation to new or increased barriers to accessing education (2020-2021 schoo year) reported by households, by population groups 41 Figure 17.
-Main types of assistance reportedly received by HHs in the 3 months prior to data collection, by % of HHs who had received assistance per population group 42 Figure 18.
-Main types of preferred information from humanitarian aid actors reported by HHs, by population groups Maps Map 1.
-Assessment coverage 11 Map 2. % of migrant HHs reporting earning less than 300,000 to less than 1 million LBP in the 30 c prior to data collection Map 3. % of Lebanese HHs reporting at least one member in need and unable to access health car the 3 months prior to data collection Map 4. % of Lebanese HHs reporting at least one member whose mental health was negatively 5 1 affected by the crisis 35 unceed by the cross Tables Table 1.
-Total number of surveys by population groups and date of data collection 12 Table 2.
-Total number of Lebanese HHs surveyed, by district 12 Table 3.
-Total number of migrant HHs surveys, by region Table 4 Total number of PRI HHs surveys, by region
+Average % of HH expenditure in the 30 days prior to data collection, by type of expenditures, reported by HHs who answered expenditure-related questions .22 Figure 7. % of HHs reporting their primary source of drinking water, by population groups .25 Figure 8.
+Main coping strategies reported by HHs when facing issues related to hygiene items, if any Ι, by % of HHs per population group Figure 9.% of HHs reporting solid waste disposal, per population groups .28 Figure 10.
+Most commonly reported shelter defects in current shelter, by % of assessed HHs per population group .29 Figure 11. % of HHs reporting at least one member with a chronic illness at the time of data collection on, by population group Figure 12.
+Main health facilities where HHs who needed to access health care in the 3 months prior t data collection reported seeking services, by population group Figure 13.
+Main barriers preventing access to health care when needed in the 3 months prior to data collection, by % of assessed HHs who needed to access health care per population group Figure 14.
+Main coping mechanisms reported by HHs to adjust to barriers to access medicines in the months prior to data collection, by % of HHs reporting having experienced barriers per population .34 g. e ap .
+54 Figure 15.
+Main reported reasons for not seeking support, by % of HHs with negatively affected 20 members who reported not seeking support per population groups .30 Figure 16.
+Main adaptation to new or increased barriers to accessing education (2020-2021 school year) reported by households, by population groups .41 Figure 17.
+Main types of assistance reportedly received by HHs in the 3 months prior to data collection, by % of HHs who had received assistance per population group .42 Figure 18.
+Main types of preferred information from humanitarian aid actors reported by HHs, by population groups .43